WenQingLee/MileStoneProject_OnlineCookBook/README.md

     * Mobile responsive Navigation bar that allows easy navigation to either (1) Submit a recipe or (2) Search the existing recipes
     * Mobile responsive Breadcrumb navigation trail
     * Dashboard with the recipe details such as Name, Nutrition, Cooking Time, Type of recipe, Ingredients and Preparation Steps
+    * The recipe image upload will be shown as part of the dashboard
     * Buttons to either update or delete the recipe
 5. Update-recipe Page
     * Mobile responsive Navigation bar that allows easy navigation to either (1) Submit a recipe or (2) Search the existing recipes
     * Mobile responsive Breadcrumb navigation trail
     * Input fields for the recipes (With the previous recipes inputs for easy reference)
     * Input fields are to be filled up before the recipe may be updated.
 For the inputs of ingredients and preparation steps, it is dependent on the number of input fields the user added.
+    * The image of the recipe has to be uploaded before the page can be updated
     * Update button for the user to add new recipes
     * Once the recipe is updated, the user will be redirected to the recipe details page with a flashed message that the recipe has been updated.
 6. Confirm-delete-recipe Page